Technologeek/react-webpack-3-boilerplate/README.md

   `npm install sass-loader node-sass webpack --save-dev`

-   Add the following to the test :/\.css$/, section of webpack.config.js
+   Add the following to the  test: /\.css$/ section of webpack.config.js
    ```
   test: /\.sass$/,
   use: ExtractTextPlugin.extract({